Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- So far this season, 23.8% of the 458 passes thrown by his team have gone Samuel's way.
+- Samuel has been the target of 109 of his team's 458 passing attempts this season, or 23.8% of the target share.

-- Samuel (seven red zone targets) has been the recipient of 12.5% of his team's 56 red zone pass attempts.
+- Samuel has seen the ball thrown his way seven times in the red zone this season, 12.5% of his team's 56 red zone pass attempts.

-- The 49ers have thrown the ball in 51.5% of their plays from scrimmage this year while staying on the ground 48.5% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The 49ers, who rank 14th in the NFL in points scored, have attempted a pass 51.5% of the time while running the ball 48.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Texans.